Sardar Azmoun: Bayer Leverkusen

 On 22 January 2022, Bundesliga club Bayer Leverkusen announced that Azmoun had signed a pre-contract to join the club on a free transfer on 1 July 2022.
 He signed a five-year contract with Die Werkself.
 On 30 January, Zenit announced that the clubs have agreed on a winter transfer and Azmoun would move to Bayer Leverkusen immediately.

+Loan to Roma

+On 26 August 2023, Azmoun joined Serie A side Roma on loan for the 2023–24 season under manager José Mourinho.
+Roma also agreed an option to sign him permanently from Bayer Leverkusen.
+Azmoun is Roma's third Asian player in club history, and is the first Iranian to play for the club.
+Azmoun was not included in Roma's UEFA Europa League group stage squad due to UEFA Financial Fair Play Regulations.
+He scored his first goal for Roma on 5 November 2023 against Lecce.
+In February 2024, Azmoun was included in Daniele De Rossi's UEFA Europa League knockout stage squad.
+In May 2024, it was reported that Roma would not be activating the buy option for Azmoun.

+Shabab Al Ahli

+In July 2024, Azmoun moved to Shabab Al Ahli of the UAE Pro League, having agreed a three-year contract.
+The transfer fee paid to Bayer Leverkusen was reported as €5 million plus €1 million in potential bonuses.

 International career

 Youth

 Azmoun broke out while representing the Iran U-20 side when he was first called up for the 2012 AFF U-19 Youth Championship, becoming the top scorer of the tournament before repeating the feat in the 2012 Commonwealth of Independent States Cup, scoring seven goals in six games.
 On 8 October 2013, he played for the U-20 team during the 2014 AFC U-19 Championship qualification in Kerman.
 In a match against Lebanon, he captained the team by scoring two goals, assisting one and drawing a penalty.

 Azmoun was called into the U-23's team for Olympic qualifiers in March 2015.
 He was the tournament's leading goalscorer going into the final matchday with 4 goals in 3 matches.
 As the 2016 AFC U-23 Championship was not held during the FIFA International Match Calendar, he was not released by Rostov.